As always, both methods have their own advantages, but there is one unique clear advantage in taking the integrated route

 The other players and dac, and Wadia used as DAC

 The Wadia never sounded as good with external transports as it did using its own built-in transport.
 Even using clocklink didn’t cure the flatter, uninvolving sound resulting from using external sources.
-While there are gains to win in smoothness or airyness, for example when using the Marantz CD16’s built in CDM 4 mechanism, invariably the sound loses a lot of presence and dynamics.
-It becomes more flat and less involving.
+While there are gains to win in smoothness or airiness, for example when using the Marantz CD16’s built-in CDM 4 mechanism, invariably the sound loses a lot of presence and dynamics.
+It becomes flatter and less involving.
 Using a PC as source also wasn’t very involving through the Wadia, whereas through the Audiomeca dac, it was much better.
-Apparently Wadia’s dac input is more strict than Audiomeca’s.
+Apparently, Wadia’s dac input is more strict than Audiomeca’s.
 But that’s for another story.

 Putting this into perspective

-In my never endding search for the best cd player, I have owned the best there is and heard even more players.
-At this point I feel certain to state that integrated players, without exception, sound rhythmically more integer and more “right” than separate transports and dacs.
-Sure, you can upgrade a cd player with a very good dac.
-There are many aspects of the sound that can benefit.
-For example, the famous Marantz CD12/DA12 combo is incredibly smooth and colourful but can sound a bit slow and undynamic.
+In my never-ending search for the best CD player, I have owned the best of them and heard even more.
+At this point, I feel certain in stating that integrated players, without exception, sound rhythmically more integer and more “right” than separate transports and dacs.
+Sure, you can upgrade a cd player with a very good dac, and there are many aspects of the sound that can benefit.
+For example, the famous Marantz CD12/DA12 combo is incredibly smooth and colorful but can sound a bit slow and undynamic.
 But brace yourself if you separate them and use the CD12 transport into a Levinson 360s DAC, for the resulting sound is mindblowing in terms of harmonic ripeness, smoothness and liquidity in the treble.
 Also, a lot of the slowness that was present in combination with the DA12 DAC, is now gone.
 So, we’ve definitely upgraded the CD12 by adding a better DAC.
-However, no matter how emotionally engaging and colourful the sound, still, this combo doesn’t beat the integrated Levinson 390S cd player in terms of 3D soundstaging, rhythmic drive and allround sense of a living, breathing musical performance.
+However, no matter how emotionally engaging and colorful the sound, still, this combo doesn’t beat the integrated Levinson 390S cd player in terms of 3D soundstaging, rhythmic drive, and all-round sense of a living, breathing musical performance.
 Somehow, the separated player also sounds a little disjointed.
-Even the CD11LE, an integrated player and official replacement of the CD12, sounds livelier, more gripping and makes my feet tap, even if it is much less harmonically ripe than the CD12/360S combo.
-I could go on giving examples, but my point is: do try to avoid using spdif if possible, an integrated player usually just sounds more right.
+Even the CD11LE, an integrated player and official replacement of the CD12, sounds livelier, more gripping and makes my feet tap, even if it is much less harmonically rich than the CD12/360S combo.
+I could go on giving examples, but my point is: do try to avoid using spdif (or AES/EBU, for that matter) if possible, an integrated player usually just sounds more right.